kovalenkoiryna15/rsclone/.github/ISSUE_TEMPLATE/bug_report.md

 ### Versions

 - OS:
 - RSClone Tracking Time:

 ### Additional context

 <!-- Add any other context about the problem here. -->

-*Have a nice day!*
+_Have a nice day!_

-[Minimal, Complete, and Verifiable]: http://stackoverflow.com/help/mcve
+[minimal, complete, and verifiable]: http://stackoverflow.com/help/mcve